sjparsons/challenge-framework/ESPRIMA-ACORN.md

 ### Conclusion

-Esprima seems to maybe have a slight edge over Acorn as far as performance.
-Historically, it seems that Acorn was faster, but perhaps recent changes have helped make Esprima faster.
+From the performance comparisons Esprima possibly has a slight edge over Acorn as far.
+Historically, from reports around the web it seems that Acorn was faster, but perhaps recent changes have helped make Esprima faster.